Gym Rules & Child Policy

 • Infants that can crawl, scoot, roll, or otherwise move themselves must be within arm’s length and closely attended by a non-climbing, non-belaying caregiver at all times.

 • Padded surfaces are fall zones, not play areas.
-Please keep mobile infants off padded surfaces.
+Please keep mobile infants off all padded surfaces.

 Toddlers